angelarherbst34/vacation-world-map/README.md

 # Vacation World Map

-For showing previous vacations on a map
+For showing previously visited places on a world map